StackVista/stackstate-docs/use/alerting/notifications/channels/slack.md

 ![Select the Slack channel](/.gitbook/assets/k8s/notifications-slack-channel-configuration.png)

-Back in Rancher Observability you can now select a Slack channel from the list.
+Back in SUSE Observability you can now select a Slack channel from the list.
 Select the channel where the notification messages need to be sent.

 {% hint style="info" %}
 Private channels won't be listed automatically.
-To select a private channel first invite the Rancher Observability bot into the private channel by sending a Slack message in the channel that mentions the bot `@Rancher Observability` and selecting "Invite them."
+To select a private channel first invite the SUSE Observability bot into the private channel by sending a Slack message in the channel that mentions the bot `@SUSE Observability` and selecting "Invite them."
 Now the channel will become available in the list.
 {% endhint %}

 ## Add and test the channel